Porcelain Veneers in TMJ Treatment

 Our teeth are well designed for withstanding the normal stresses of biting and chewing, but when you have TMJ, the stresses are anything but normal.
 There are three ways that TMJ can modify your bite forces, resulting in excessive tooth damage.

-Imbalanced Bite Forces: Your teeth are designed to work as a team.
+Imbalanced Bite Forces: Your teeth by design work as a team.
 They stand up to your high levels of bite force by distributing the load.
-All teeth are supposed to receive only a fraction of the total bite force, which is divided among all the teeth participating in biting and chewing.
-But in TMJ, your bite forces are irregular, and one tooth or a few teeth may be tasked with bearing a disproportionate share of the bite forces.
+All teeth should only receive a fraction of the total bite force, which is divided among all the teeth participating in biting and chewing.
+But in TMJ, your bite forces are irregular, and one tooth or a few teeth may bear a disproportionate share of the bite forces.

 Excessive Bite Force: In addition to TMJ, many people suffer from bruxism, clenching and grinding of teeth.
 During episodes of bruxism, people may trigger forces that are significantly greater than the normal biting and chewing forces they use every day.